luismeyer95/balar/README.md

 }
 ```

-Okay, this works but we definitely see how batch processing can obscure a bit the original logic.
+This works but we definitely see how batch processing can obscure the original logic.
 What if you could have the efficiency of batch processing and the simplicity of single-item (scalar) processing logic? `balar` allows you to have both.

 ```ts
 import { balar } from 'balar';